menhera-org/TabArray/README.md

 ## Known bugs
 - View source (view-source: URLs) on No Container does not work.
 This is the limitation of WebExtensions API.

+## What's next

+- Keyboard shortcuts will be implemented.

 ## License

 Copyright &copy; 2022 Menhera.org.